redpanda-data/connect/website/docs/components/processors/schema_registry_decode.md

 Decodes messages automatically from a schema stored within a [Confluent Schema Registry service](https://docs.confluent.io/platform/current/schema-registry/index.html) by extracting a schema ID from the message and obtaining the associated schema from the registry.
 If a message fails to match against the schema then it will remain unchanged and the error can be caught using error handling methods outlined [here](/docs/configuration/error_handling).

-Currently only Avro or Protobuf schemas are supported, both are capable of expanding from schema references as of v4.19.0.
+Currently only Avro, Protobuf and Json schemas are supported, all are capable of expanding from schema references as of v4.21.0.

 ### Avro JSON Format